Kardashev's Conundrum: Statistical Falsification of Exponential Energy Growth, the Non-Observation of Type II Technosignatures, and the Kardashev-Sagan-Nakamoto Resolution: The Kardashev Conundrum and the Kardashev--Sagan--Nakamoto Model

-The complete statistical picture is: \begin{enumerate} \item The one-percent Kardashev exponential is falsified by the data (poor fit; posterior $r = 2.01\%$, well outside the one-percent prior). \item The linear model and the free-$r$ exponential have statistically identical in-sample performance ($\Delta R^2 < 0.001$), with the linear model marginally preferred ($\Delta\mathrm{WAIC} = 5.5$). \item The year-over-year differences $\Delta P$ are non-Gaussian (Shapiro--Wilk $W = 0.925$, $p = 0.0014$), exhibiting path-dependent negative skewness inconsistent with any independent-increment multiplicative generator with positive drift. \item The linear model is physically falsified by extrapolation (Type~II timescale $\sim 1.2 \times 10^5\,H_0^{-1}$). \end{enumerate} No functional form fitted to $P(t)$ can simultaneously satisfy statistical adequacy and physical coherence.
-This \emph{is} the Conundrum, stated precisely.
+The complete statistical picture is: \begin{enumerate} \item The one-percent Kardashev exponential is falsified by the data (poor fit; posterior $r=2.01\%$, well outside the one-percent prior). \item The linear model and the free-$r$ exponential have statistically identical in-sample performance ($\Delta R^2 < 0.001$) and are statistically indistinguishable by WAIC ($\Delta\mathrm{WAIC}=5.5$, with $\mathrm{SE}(\Delta\mathrm{WAIC})\approx18$). \item The year-over-year differences $\Delta P$ are non-Gaussian (Shapiro--Wilk $W=0.925$, $p=0.0014$), exhibiting path-dependent negative skewness inconsistent with any independent-increment multiplicative generator with positive drift. \item The linear model is physically falsified by extrapolation (Type~II timescale $\sim1.2\times10^{5}\,H_0^{-1}$). \end{enumerate} No functional form fitted to $P(t)$ can simultaneously satisfy statistical adequacy and physical coherence.
+The two data-adequate descriptions fail for complementary reasons: the linear model reaches the Type~II threshold only after a cosmologically absurd $\sim10^5$ Hubble times (Eq.~\ref{eq:textrap}), while the free-$r$ exponential, though it would reach the threshold in $\sim3500$~yr, is excluded as a \emph{sustained} trajectory on physical grounds.
+Exponential energy growth is self-terminating: the accompanying waste heat renders an Earth-like planet uninhabitable within $\lesssim10^3$~yr (\citealp{BalbiLingam2025}; see Section~\ref{sec:technosignatures}), and, more generally, growth within any finite resource base must saturate, the exponential being merely the early-time limit of bounded (logistic) dynamics.
+The choice of functional form is therefore immaterial: neither yields a physically coherent path to the energy-scaling Type~II threshold.
+This is the Conundrum, stated precisely.